Why everything is earned, not given

 Respect can be earned and given, depending on the perspective.

-Some people start off trusting nobody, and demanding others to earn their respect first.
+Some people start off trusting nobody and demanding others to earn their respect first.
 But I think that’s a negative and overall pessimistic way of viewing the world and other folks.
-It seems like you’re inherently starting off biased and on a bad note.
+It seems like you’re inherently starting biased and on a bad note.

-So one could say that respect is given, not earned, if one starts off by giving everyone the credit of respect.
+So one could say that respect is given, not earned if one starts by giving everyone the credit of respect.
 Likewise, some people will say that respect is earned, never given because they want others to prove themselves before respecting them.

 I would say to start with giving respect to everyone you meet, but make sure that they earn your full respect down the road, and that they are worthy of maintaining your trust and respect.